Title: Army Staff Sergeant, World War II; gas meter mechanic

 They raised their boys, Andrew, William, Michael, John, and Joseph, at 2841 Winton Street in the West Passyunk neighborhood where William would walk to his work as a boilermaker at the Atlantic Oil Refinery.
 Just up the block at 28th and Snyder Ave. was The Assumption of the Holy Virgin Russian Orthodox Church, which served as the focal point of this tightly knit ethnic community.

 William submitted his “Petition for Naturalization” in 1919, witnessed by a man who was most likely his cousin, John Brasko.
-[Read his “Notables” story in the Spanish American War category.]
-William was born 1882, seven years after John and immigrated in 1903, 12 years after John, but since their fathers do not share the same first name, they’re not brothers.
+(He is also buried at Mount Moriah and his Notable story can be found here.)
+William was born 1882, seven years after John and immigrated in 1903, 12 years after John, but they’re not brothers because their fathers have different first names.
 Sometime in the 1920s William bought his first home at 2840 Snyder Avenue, a few doors west of John’s house at 2818 Snyder.
 It’s probably not coincidental that one of John’s sons was named William (father of William Jr) and one of William’s sons was named John (father of John Jr).

 While Andrew spent nearly five years in the Army Air Corps, he never left American soil.
 John was stateside for close to two and a half years before the Air Corps took him to the China/Burma/India Theater, where he was a staff sergeant from April 1944-November 1945.
 The Brasko boys were not big, which may have given them an advantage in airplanes; both were 5’7” and 120 pounds.
 Their younger brother Joseph weighed the same but was an inch taller when he joined the regular Army right out of high school.
 He went with the 29th Division on the D-Day invasion, and was wounded a few weeks later in Normandy.